Record companies sue SiriusXM over use of pre-1972 songs

-NEW YORK, Sept 11 (Reuters) - Five music companies sued satellite radio provider SiriusXM Radio Inc on Wednesday, saying the radio service uses song recordings made before 1972 without obtaining permission and without paying for them.
+NEW YORK (Reuters) - Five music companies sued satellite radio provider SiriusXM Radio Inc on Wednesday, saying the radio service uses song recordings made before 1972 without obtaining permission and without paying for them.

 Capitol Records LLC, Sony Music Entertainment, UMG Recordings, Warner Music Group and ABKCO Music & Records claim Sirius uses recordings from the likes of the Beatles and the Rolling Stones without proper authorization and transmits them to millions of subscribers every day.
 They are seeking unspecified damages.